w-duffy/TradeTwits/README.md

 * Logged in users can unfollow a user they are following.

 ### 6. Search
-* Logged in users can search for stocks to add to their portfolio.
+* Logged in users can search for stocks to add to their watchlist.
 * Logged in users can search for stocks to access the stock's discussion page.

 ## Technolgies